AcuityScheduling/acuity-calendar/README.md

 />
 ```

-The `CalendarGroups` component makes it easy to render a daily view for a list of events where each column represents a separte event group.
+The `CalendarGroups` component makes it easy to render a daily view for a list of events where each column represents a common identifier for the events, like their date or group id.
+If the shared identifier is the date, this view will simply be a daily view found on most calendars.

 Within our data model, event groups are not formally defined, but must at least have an `id` and a `title`.
 As with the [`CalendarWeek`](#calendarweek) component, the `CalendarGroups` is a shorthand for instantiating a partially preconfigured [`TimeGrid`](#timegrid) instance.